CalvinMT/TrustVaccSim/ideas/simplistic_step_by_step.md

 The static version of this simulation requires the user to give a fixed percentage of vaccinated agents among the population before the start of the simulation.
 Varying this percentage should, depending on the vaccine's effectiveness, expose a turning point at which a percentage of vaccinated agents is sufficient to totally limit the spread of the virus, thus enabling group immunity.
 Results of this simulation are viewed in a graph showing the number of infected agents and the number of recovered agents across time.

+Values to try:

+ - 0%
+ - 25%
+ - 50%
+ - 75%
+ - 90%

+What can be said about the infected and hospitalised curves?

+What can be said about dead agents?

 ### 1.2 Dynamic

 >Given a vaccine effectiveness and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?